 LABEL=NAME none ntfs rw,auto,nobrowse

-- 4. Press Ctrl + O keys to save this new file, and then press Ctrl + X keys to close nano.
+- 4. Press Ctrl + O keys to save this new file and press Enter, and continue pressing Ctrl + X keys to close nano.
+Then, restart your Mac.

 - 5. Unplug the NTFS drive and then reconnect it to your Mac.